ralismark/ralismark.github.io/site/posts/how-i-use-vim-1.md

 # A grab bag of mappings

-Finally, here's a collection of miscellaneous mappings that I use often
+Finally, here's a collection of miscellaneous mappings that I use often:

 ```vim
 noremap ; :